1. Socialive Support Center

 Switcher (camera equipment)

-A piece of hardware that allows for production crews to "switch" between camera feeds easily within one "take" or video.
+A piece of hardware that allows production crews to "switch" between camera feeds easily within one "take" or video.
 The timeline in Socialive Studio can act as a Switcher if there are multiple cameras (remote or in the same location) to grab other angles or switch to other speakers.

 T